tigera-solutions/cc-aks-shift-left-workshop/modules/module-8-encryption.md

       - 9091
 EOF
 ```

 > Manifest File: [50-enable-wireguard-statistics.yaml](manifests/50-enable-wireguard-statistics.yaml)

-And now we should be able to see the Wireguard stats on the Calico Cloud dashboard by enabling them through the configuration menu:
+And now we should be able to see the Wireguard stats on the Calico Cloud dashboard by enabling them through the configuration menu

-The Dashboard should now show the Wireguard stastics:
+The Dashboard should now show the Wireguard stastics.

 #### Reference Documentation